khoi03/Automatic-License-Plate-Recognition-ALPR/README.md

 ## 1. Approach
-In this task, I incorporate the use of the YOLOv8 model, Warped Planar Object Detection Network, WPOD-NET for short(you can find their paper [here](https://openaccess.thecvf.com/content_ECCV_2018/papers/Sergio_Silva_License_Plate_Detection_ECCV_2018_paper.pdf) and the implementaion in Torch [here](https://github.com/Pandede/WPODNet-Pytorch)) and PaddleOCR model.
+In this task, I incorporate the use of the YOLOv8 model, Warped Planar Object Detection Network, WPOD-NET for short(you can find their paper [here](https://openaccess.thecvf.com/content_ECCV_2018/papers/Sergio_Silva_License_Plate_Detection_ECCV_2018_paper.pdf) and the implementation in Torch [here](https://github.com/Pandede/WPODNet-Pytorch)) and PaddleOCR model.
 - Firstly, we commence by detecting all vehicles in the frame/image
 - Next step is to identify the license plate of each vehicle.
 WPOD-NET exhibits the ability to recognize license plates from **diverse countries** and **diverse types of vehicles** with high confidence scores.
   <table align="center">